The SuperActivator Mechanism: Transformers Concentrate Reliable Concept Signals in the Tail: Emerge Across Datasets, Models, and Concept Vector

-In this section, we motivate our focus on the highly-aligned activations in the tail of the in-concept activation distribution, $\mathcal{D}_c^{\text{in}}$.
+In this section, we show that the tail separation and coverage trends from Figures \ref{fig:acts-across-layers} and \ref{fig:coverage-example} generalize across datasets, models, and concept vector types.
 For this initial inquiry, we consider a token separable from the empirical out-of-concept activation distribution $D_c^{\text{out}}$ if its concept activation is greater than $99\%$ of the out-of-concept token activations, $q_{0.99}(D_c^{\text{out}})$.
 Then, for each dataset, on the left we plot the percent of in-concept token activations that are separable from out-of-concept activations (averaged across concepts) as a function of model depth.
 On the right, we plot the percentage of in-concept samples (images, comments, tweets, etc) that contain at least one token that is separable from the out-of-concept distribution as a function of model depth (again, averaged across concepts).
 In Figure \ref{fig:super-motivations}, we report results across various datasets and models, as well as both average and linear separator concept vectors.

 Generally, as shown in the leftmost plots, the percentage of well-separated in-concept token activations gradually increases throughout the model.
 However, the majority of the in-concept token activations typically do not exceed $q_{0.99}(D_c^{\text{out}})$ even at the most distinguishing layers, indicating a fundamental problem with separability.
 This problem is particularly severe for the text datasets.
 For the image concepts, most of the true-concept images have at least one well-separated token activation, and this separation generally also increases with model depth.
 In the text setting, while not all in-concept samples contain an activated patch, a substantial proportion do—indicating that some concept signal is present, albeit more diffuse.
-This likely reflects the specific text datasets used here, where concepts such as sarcasm and emotion are more subjective and nuanced than the object and texture annotations in image data.
-The main takeaway from these results is that across all image and text datasets, models, and concept types, there appears to be activations in the tail of $D_c^{\text{in}}$ that are well-separated from $D_c^{\text{in}}$ and carry signals of concept presence.
+This likely reflects the specific text datasets used here, where concepts such as \textit{sarcasm} and \textit{emotion} are more subjective and nuanced than the object and texture annotations in image data.
+The main takeaway from these results is that across all image and text datasets, models, and concept types, there appears to be activations in the tail of $D_c^{\text{in}}$ that are well-separated from $D_c^{\text{in}}$ and carry strong signals of concept presence.